joostverhoog/docs/content/refguide/published-rest-operation.md

 If security is enabled, then then microflow needs to have at least one role configured to be accessible.

-### <a name="is-deprecated"></a>2.5 Is deprecated
+### 2.5 Deprecated

-If checked, is deprecated, shows the operation as deprecated in the service's [OpenApi (Swagger) documentation page](published-rest-services#interactive-documentation).
-Consumers SHOULD refrain from usage of the declared operation.
+If you check this box, the operation as marked as deprecated in the service's [OpenApi (Swagger) documentation page](published-rest-services#interactive-documentation).
+This tells clients not to use it anymore.

 ### 2.6 Allowed Roles